ConYel/my_site_two/README.md

 Successful people are not people without problems.
 They are people who have learned to solve their problems.
 ― Earl Nightingale

+The first panacea for a mismanaged nation is inflation of the currency; the second is war.
+Both bring a temporary prosperity; both bring a permanent ruin.
+But both are the refuge of political and economic opportunists.
+― Ernest Hemingway